 - durable (have a lifespan of 3+ years);

-- nondurable (have a lifespan of fewer than 3 years);
+- nondurable (have a lifespan of fewer than three years);

 - services (for example, haircuts).

-From a marketing standpoint, these goods can be also divided into several groups: convenience goods (cheese), specialty goods (rings), shopping goods (furniture), unsought goods (life insurance).
+From a marketing standpoint, these goods can also be divided into several groups: convenience goods (e.g., cheese), specialty goods (e.g., rings), shopping goods (e.g., furniture), and unsought goods (e.g., life insurance).

 When we discuss capital goods, we don’t necessarily mean fixed assets that include manufacturing equipment.
-All goods that help your company produce your product or service are capital goods.
-You can even find them in the service sector.
-For example, the equipment hairstylists use.
-Paints for painters or musical instruments for musicians.
+All goods that help produce a product or service are capital goods.
+You can even find them in the service sector, for example, the equipment hairstylists use, paints for painters, or musical instruments for musicians.

 Besides tangible assets, capital goods can also be in the form of intellectual property.
-Very often production processes involve intellectual property to legally produce products.
-It also needs additional investments.
+Production processes often involve intellectual property and additional investments to manufacture products legally.

 Let’s take the service sector, for example.
-Every hairdresser should have certain equipment and tools to serve clients.
-All-purpose shears, curling iron, razor, blow dryer are just several goods a salon has.
-When a client comes, the hairdresser should be ready to meet the customer’s wants with the help of equipment.
+Every hairdresser should have specific equipment and tools to serve clients.
+All-purpose shears, curling irons, razors, blow dryers are just several goods a salon has.
+When a client comes, a hairdresser should be ready to meet their wants with the help of proper equipment.

 Let’s imagine that you are giving a thought to opening a dairy farm.
 To get milk, cheese, cream, and butter through milk processing, you need to buy specific equipment and tools.
-Milk tanks keep dairy products fresh, cream separators make low-fat milk and cream, butter churns to produce butter are equipment necessary for your farm.
-So, for sure, you can’t imagine producing and storing perishable foods such as milk, cheese, cream without the necessary equipment.
+Milk tanks that keep dairy products fresh, cream separators that make low-fat milk and cream, and butter churns to produce butter is the equipment necessary for your farm.

 To conclude, a business can’t exist without capital goods since they’re vital for the manufacturing process of final goods.
 Machinery, property, tools, equipment are all capital goods used in the manufacturing process of products or services.